mikejac/node-red-contrib-google-smarthome/README.md

 7. ~~Enable Request-Sync API using [these instructions](https://developers.google.com/actions/smarthome/create-app#request-sync).~~

 #### Add Report State
 The Report State feature allows the nodes in this package to proactively provide the current state of devices to the Home Graph without a `QUERY` request.
 This is done securely through [JWT (JSON web tokens)](https://jwt.io/).
+See [https://developers.google.com/assistant/smarthome/develop/report-state](Report State) for more datails.

 1. Navigate to the [Google Cloud Console API & Services page](https://console.cloud.google.com/apis/credentials)
 2. Select **Create Credentials** and create a **Service account key**